tribixbite/awesome/README.md

 *   [cyberark/FuzzyAI](https://github.com/cyberark/FuzzyAI) - A powerful tool for automated LLM fuzzing.
 It is designed to help developers and security researchers identify and mitigate potential jailbreaks in their LLM APIs.
 *   [MervinPraison/PraisonAI](https://github.com/MervinPraison/PraisonAI) - PraisonAI is a production-ready Multi AI Agents framework, designed to create AI Agents to automate and solve problems ranging from simple tasks to complex challenges.
 It provides a low-code solution to streamline the building and management of multi-agent LLM systems, emphasising simplicity, customisation, and effective human-agent collaboration.
 *   [artidoro/qlora](https://github.com/artidoro/qlora) - QLoRA: Efficient Finetuning of Quantized LLMs
+*   [NVIDIA/Cosmos](https://github.com/NVIDIA/Cosmos) - Cosmos is a world model development platform that consists of world foundation models, tokenizers and video processing pipeline to accelerate the development of Physical AI at Robotics & AV labs.
+Cosmos is purpose built for physical AI.
+The Cosmos repository will enable end users to run the Cosmos models, run inference scripts and generate videos.
 *   [microsoft/RecAI](https://github.com/microsoft/RecAI) - Bridging LLM and Recommender System.
 *   [facebookresearch/sam2](https://github.com/facebookresearch/sam2) - The repository provides code for running inference with the Meta Segment Anything Model 2 (SAM 2), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.
 *   [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything) - The repository provides code for running inference with the SegmentAnything Model (SAM), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.